 - Set the noodles aside.

-- In a large bowl, add noodles, vegetables, and add the salad dressing and gently toss to coat.
+- In a large bowl, add noodles, vegetables, the salad dressing and gently toss to coat.

 - Garnish the noodles salad with sesame seeds, scallions, and place a few pieces of shrimps on top.